 Medications That Can Trigger Hypoglycemia

-When you take five or more drugs, the risk of bad interactions goes up.
+When you take five or more drugs, the risk of harmful interactions goes up.

-“Skipping meals triples the risk of recurrent episodes,” a study of 233 patients found, noting 59.5% of recurrent cases involved missed meals.
-Seniors with heart disease (60.8%) or infections (47.3%) faced higher recurrence odds.
+A study of 233 patients found that “Skipping meals triples the risk of recurrent episodes. ” Noting that 59.5% of recurrent cases involved missed meals, seniors with heart disease (60.8%) or infections (47.3%) faced higher recurrence odds.

 As people age, their kidneys work less well, making drugs last longer.
 Seniors with kidney or liver problems are at higher risk.
 Regular checks with doctors can spot dangerous drug interactions.
 Knowing these risks helps prevent emergencies.